 5. Gamification Is Used To Develop Specific Skills

-, as companies can now focus on developing specific skills on their team.
+Thanks to gamification, as companies can now focus on developing specific skills on their team.
 Gamifying training programs will be useful to make employees improve those essential aspects to progress in several areas: leadership, stress management, communication skills, negotiation skills, etc. This is the fifth benefit of gamification.

 Having said this, let’s now have a look at a case study.